Wolenx/jax-flow-matching-engine/README.md

 * **Our Flow Matching Model:** 3.55 NLL

 *Evaluated on an unseen 20% test split.
 The model successfully compressed the probability density into the 30D target manifold, lowering the NLL significantly without overfitting the limited sample size (evaluated using a 64x3 MLP capacity).*

+When trying to further train the Neural Network on the data set it quickly overfits since the data set is too small.
+Testing using bigger data sets may show better results.

 ## Usage